flatscrew/rasterflow-docs/content/2.operations/meta/layer.md

 ::adwaita-card
 ---
 alt: Layer
-caption: A layer in the traditional sense
+caption: A layer in the traditional sense.
 src: /images/operations/gegl-layer.png
 ---
 ::